 In fact, only one person had completed South Carolina before Charlie Zerphey and I—combined age 144—gang-tackled my home state last week.

 Charlie started climbing the state high-points in 1995 after he retired from a newspaper pressroom in Pennsylvania.
-By 2000, he had 49 states (and I wouldn't bet against him yet in Alaska).
-Then he refocused on county high-points, and by 2012 he had visited the highest point in every county from Maine to Virginia.
+By 2000, he had 49 states (and I wouldn't bet against him yet in

-It might not be too challenging to complete a state—turning it green on our computer-generated mapsif all the points were well-defined and on public property.
+It might not be too challenging to complete a state—turning it green on our computer-generated maps—if all the points were well-defined and on public property.
 But county high-pointers have to contend with incorrect or inexact maps, trigger-happy hunters and farmers, and dogs and signs that don't welcome strangers to the knoll in the backyard.
 Getting close doesn't count.

-A retired Navy officer from New Jersey named Michael Schwartz was the first to complete the counties of South Carolina.
-When he finished in 2009, he had to visit nearly 200 locations in 46 counties, including 42 virtually equal possibilities in Dorchester County and 29 more in Williamsburg.
-Depression-era USGS topographic maps were the best we had then, and though they are wonderfully detailed works of art, they weren't designed to pinpoint county highpoints.
+42 virtually equal possibilities in Dorchester County and 29 more in Williamsburg.
+Depression-era USGS topographic maps were the best we had then, and though they are wonderfully detailed works of art, they weren't

 I was surprised to discover that Union has the best view of any county high-point in South Carolina.
-Spartanburg also has untapped viewsthere is a private observatory (not to mention a caboose) hidden atop Bird Mountain.
+Spartanburg also has untapped views—there is a private observatory (not to mention a caboose) hidden atop Bird Mountain.
 And you won't find a prettier zenith than Zion Presbyterian Church on the Chester highpoint.

 If you're perversely inspired to follow in our footsteps, start here.
 You can drive almost to the top of Sassafras Mountain, the highest point in Pickens County and the entire state.
 (See how Sassafras is about to become a showplace.)
 Greenville’s Coldbranch Mountain and Oconee’s Fork Mountain are remote, but you don't have to be a hardened mountaineer to get there.